 Richmond, IN 47374

-Most importantly, you must visit Tim Fienning, VA Benefits Coordinator, tfiennin(Replace this parenthesis with the @ sign)iue.edu, (765) 973-8449 to complete registration in-processing for using your VA education benefits at IU East.
+Please feel free to contact Tim Fienning, Indiana University East, VA Benefits Coordinator, tfiennin(Replace this parenthesis with the @ sign)iue.edu, (765) 973-8449 should you have any questions regarding the use of your VA education benefits at IU East.

 Please note: GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at www.benefits.va.gov/gibill.